PALOMA POLO. EL BARRO DE LA REVOLUCIÓN

 El Barro de la Revolución takes place in the tropical forest in the Philippines and comments, without the usual mandate of the camera, on the military, social, political, affective and educational activities of one of the guerrilla units Polo joined as yet another member.
 A shared project, full of revolutionary comradeship, that develops a narrative in which the everydayness of routine tasks takes on extraordinary political and poetic import.
 In other words, and from our perspective as spectators, we are, once again, questioned about the indissoluble condition of the intimate and personal within the realm of the political.

-Performative visit to exhibition: Friday at 19:00.
+Performative visit to exhibition: Saturday at 18:30.
+July - October at 19:00.
 Closed for visits during August.